Simultaneous inference for generalized linear models with unmeasured confounders: Estimation

-which is a convex optimization problem in variables $\bB$ and $\bZ$.
 This motivates us to solve optimization problem \eqref{opt:3} in two steps: (1) firstly obtaining a good estimate of $\hat{\bGamma}$ and (2) then based on $\hat{\bGamma}$, obtaining good estimates for $\bB^*$ and $\bZ^*$.
 In \Cref{alg:deconfounder}, we incorporate the two-step procedure by solving two sub-problems \eqref{opt:1} and \eqref{opt:2} consecutively.
 We next analyze the statistical properties of estimators in each step of \Cref{alg:deconfounder}.